pith. sign in

 Referee Report

 Summary.
-The paper claims to develop and validate a prediction model for motivators and demotivators of integrating LLMs into software engineering education.
-It operationalizes 19 factors (9 motivators, 10 demotivators) from prior taxonomy into a survey of 126 multi-country stakeholders, encodes Likert responses to train Naive Bayes and Logistic Regression models estimating likelihood of high LLM familiarity, and feeds these probabilities into a Genetic Algorithm to optimize trade-offs between predicted familiarity and implementation costs at global and category levels, concluding that governance mechanisms (especially integrity and ethical safeguards) should be prioritized under cost constraints.
+The paper develops a prediction model for motivators and demotivators of LLM integration in software engineering education.
+It operationalizes 19 factors (9 motivators, 10 demotivators) drawn from the authors' prior taxonomy into a survey completed by 126 stakeholders across countries.
+Likert responses are encoded to train Naive Bayes and Logistic Regression models estimating the probability of high LLM familiarity; these probabilities feed a Genetic Algorithm that optimizes trade-offs between predicted familiarity and implementation costs at global and category levels.
+Results emphasize benefits in programming assistance and debugging while highlighting concerns over plagiarism, over-reliance, and reduced critical thinking, with optimization favoring governance mechanisms such as integrity and ethical safeguards.

 Simulated Author's Rebuttal

-We thank the referee for the thorough and constructive review.
-We address each major comment point by point below, indicating the revisions we will make to strengthen the manuscript.
+We thank the referee for the constructive and detailed feedback, which identifies key areas for strengthening the methodological rigor and reproducibility of our work.
+We address each major comment point by point below, indicating the revisions planned for the next version of the manuscript.

 read point-by-point responses